Australia votes in national election seen as latest test of global anti-Trump sentiment

 By Hilary Whiteman and Angus Watson, CNN

-Brisbane and Sydney, Australia (CNN) — Australians will cast their final votes Saturday in a national election campaign dominated by cost-of-living concerns that’s being closely watched abroad for signs of a Donald Trump-inspired swing against conservative candidates.
+Brisbane and Sydney, Australia (CNN) — Polls have closed in Australia’s eastern states in a national election campaign dominated by cost-of-living concerns that’s being closely watched abroad for signs of a Donald Trump-inspired swing against conservative candidates.

 Prime Minister Anthony Albanese of the Labor Party is facing off against Peter Dutton’s center-right Liberal Party, which is promising to get the country “back on track” after three years in opposition.